Holiday Decoration Fire Safety

 - Throw away or recycle the Christmas tree when the holiday is over.
 Don’t store a dried-out tree in your home, garage, or yard, as the drier it becomes, the more flammable it becomes.

 US fire departments respond to about 840 home fires each year that begin because of holiday decorations, not including Christmas trees.
 These fires cause two deaths, 36 injuries, and $11.4 million in property damage per year.
 Don’t let your holiday decorations go up in smoke—implement these safety tips:

-- Choose decorations that are flame retardant or resistant.
+- Choose decorations that are flame-retardant or -resistant.
 Then, keep these decorations at least 12 inches away from the fireplace, open candle flames, and other heat sources.

 - Check light strands for an indoor or outdoor rating, and replace any broken or missing bulbs before hanging up the lights.
 Use clips for this task, not nails, to prevent damaging the cord.

 About 300 holiday decoration fires, or 36 percent of the total amount reported, are started by candles.
 The top three days for candle fires include Christmas, New Year’s Day, and New Year’s Eve.
-Enjoy this traditional holiday décor safely with these tips:
+Enjoy this traditional holiday decor safely with these tips:

 - Store matches and lighters up high, preferably in a locked cupboard.